JLWeagle/AirlineManageSystem/README.md

 # AirlineManageSystem
-An ongoing project of Airline Manage System
+An ongoing project of Airline Manage System using django.